 While English may have been the initial focus of software developers, mainly due to its status as one of the most widely spoken languages in the business world, other languages have rapidly been recognized as equally important and subsequently implemented into various software programs, including Russian, Spanish, Turkish, French, and a diverse array of other widely spoken languages.

-It is not uncommon to find many services that offer text to speech voices in Latin American Spanish or traditional Castilian Spanish, both of which are vital needs, depending on the specific audiences served.
+It is not uncommon to find many services that offer text-to-speech voices in Latin American Spanish or traditional Castilian Spanish, both of which are vital needs, depending on the specific audiences served.

-Text to speech is an area of communications technology that has improved significantly in recent years, including the specialization of the voices.
+Text to speech is an area of communications technology that has improved significantly in recent years, including the specialization of voices.

 Depending on the individual or enterprise-level needs, it is now possible to find services that provide the ability to not only seamlessly transform written text into fluid speech, as well as highly customized voices.